thosgood/this-weeks-finds/markdown/151-200/week189.md

 is supposed to allow detection of gravitational waves made by binary neutron stars within 20 megaparsecs of us.
 These binaries emit lots of gravitational radiation, spiral into each other, and eventually merge.
-In the last few minutes of this process you\'ve got two objects heavier than the sun whipping around each other about 100 times a second, faster and faster, and they should emit a \"chirp\" of gravitational waves increasing in amplitude and frequency until the final merger.
-It\'s these \"chirps\" that LIGO is optimized for detecting.
-Later, in LIGO II, they\'ll try to boost the sensitivity to allow detection of inspiralling binary neutron stars within 300 megaparsecs of us.
+In the last few minutes of this process you've got two objects heavier than the sun whipping around each other about 100 times a second, faster and faster, and they should emit a "chirp" of gravitational waves increasing in amplitude and frequency until the final merger.
+It's these "chirps" that LIGO is optimized for detecting.
+Later, in LIGO II, they'll try to boost the sensitivity to allow detection of inspiralling binary neutron stars within 300 megaparsecs of us.

 To give you an idea of these distances are like: the radius of the Milky Way is about 15 kiloparsecs.
 The distance to the Andromeda galaxy is about 700 kiloparsecs.
-The radius of the \"Local Group\" consisting of three dozen nearby galaxies is about 2 megaparsecs.
-The distance to the
-\"Virgo Cluster\", the nearest large cluster of galaxies, is about 15 megaparsecs.
+The radius of the "Local Group" consisting of three dozen nearby galaxies is about 2 megaparsecs.
+The distance to the "Virgo Cluster", the nearest large cluster of galaxies, is about 15 megaparsecs.
 The radius of the observable universe is roughly 3000 megaparsecs.
-So, if everything works as planned, we\'ll be able to see quite far with gravitational waves.
+So, if everything works as planned, we'll be able to see quite far with gravitational waves.

-However, binary neutron stars don\'t merge very often!
+However, binary neutron stars don't merge very often!
 The current best guess is that with LIGO I we will be able to see such an event somewhere between once every 3000 years and once every 3 years.
-I know, that\'s not a very precise estimate!
+I know, that's not a very precise estimate!
 Luckily, the volume of space we survey grows as the cube of the distance we can see out to, so LIGO II should see between 1 and 1000 events per year.